Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

-In general, there is a symmetry which relates the top and bottom surfaces of a given 3D system.
+\textit{(i)} First, we consider a symmetry which relates the top and bottom surfaces of a given 3D system.
 For concreteness, let us consider two surfaces that are related by reflection or inversion, which act on the two surface Hamiltonians as \bee P_\pm \mathcal{H}_{\rm{top}}(k_x,k_y)P_{\pm} ^{-1}= \mathcal{H}_{\rm{bot}}(\pm k_x, \pm k_y), \ee where $P_\pm$ is a unitary operator implementing reflection (+) or inversion (-).
 Focusing on surface EPs, we now let symmetry~\eqref{sym_op} act on the discriminant number $\nu$, Eq.~\eqref{invariant disc}.
 From this we find that $\nu$ summed over all EPs at the top surface is equal to $\nu$ summed over all EPs at the bottom surface, i.e., \bee \sum_{\bk_D^l \in \rm{BZ_{top}}}\nu(\bk_D^l)=\sum_{\bk_D^l \in \rm{BZ_{bot}}}\nu(\bk_D^l) . \ee Hence, as opposed to 3D topological insulators, the topological charges of the EPs on the top and bottom surfaces do not cancel.
-Therefore, there must exist additional EPs in the 3D bulk which compensate the nonvanishing sum of the discriminant numbers on the two surfaces.
-In fact, since $\nu$ is defined in terms of a line integral, there must exist entire lines of EPs in the 3D bulk~\footnote{Here, we implicitly assume that the bulk spectrum is computed with open boundary conditions.
-Note that in some cases (i.e., when there is a skin effect), the bulk spectrum with open boundary conditions can differ from the one with periodic boundary conditions.
-In the presence of certain symmetry (e.g., reflection in spinless systems~\cite{2020arXiv200302219Y}), however, the bulk spectrum does not depend on the boundary conditions. }.
-Therefore, if there are surface EPs violating the doubling theorem, the 3D bulk must be gapless and contain at least one exceptional line.
+Therefore, there must exist additional EPs with non-zero $\nu$ in the 3D bulk which compensate the nonvanishing sum of the discriminant numbers on the two surfaces.
+In fact, since non-zero $\nu$ is defined in terms of a line integral, that cannot be deformed to vanish, there must exist entire lines of EPs in the 3D bulk~\footnote{Here, we implicitly assume that there is no skin effect, in which case the bulk spectrum would drastically depend on the boundary conditions.
+Note that in the presence of certain symmetry (e.g., reflection in spinless systems~\cite{2020arXiv200302219Y}), the skin effect is always absent.}.
+Therefore, if there are surface EPs violating the doubling theorem, the 3D bulk must contain at least one exceptional line topologically protected by the non-zero discriminant number.
+Hence, the entire system contains two exotic non-Hermitian physics phenomena --- anomalous surfaces and exceptional lines in the bulk~\cite{PhysRevLett.118.045701, PhysRevB.97.075128, PhysRevA.98.042114, PhysRevB.99.081102, PhysRevLett.124.186402,PhysRevLett.123.066405}.